theman-oj10/CareerSync/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Do the following steps: <br> 1.
 Navigate to the folder where CareerSync.jar is stored. <br> 2.
 Copy your data file from data/internshipdata.json. <br> 3.
 Install the app in the other computer and overwrite the empty data file (data/internshipdata.json) it creates with the file that contains the data (JSON file) of your previous CareerSync home folder.

+**Q**: How to reset the data to the default data?<br>
+**A**: Do the following steps: <br> 1.
+Navigate to the folder where CareerSync.jar is stored. <br> 2.
+Delete the data file from data/internshipdata.json. <br> 3.
+Restart the app.

 [Go to Table of Contents](#table-of-contents)

 ### Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.<br>
 **The solution** is to delete the `preferences.json` file from the folder where you installed the application.
 Then, run the application again.
-2. The deadline field accepts potentially invalid dates as long as the day, month and year are individually valid, including past dates.
+2. **The deadline field accepts potentially invalid dates** as long as the day, month and year are individually valid, including past dates. <br>
+   **The solution** is to manually ensure that the dates are valid.

 [Go to Table of Contents](#table-of-contents)